kpetridis24/machine-learning-intro/README.md

 # machine-learning-intro
-Introductory project to Linear Models, Decision Trees and Ensemble Methods
+Introductory project to Linear Models, Decision Trees and Ensemble Methods.
+It includes various ways to train a model and covers the most significant theories of basic machine learning, such as:

+- **Overfitting**: the most common ways to face this issue are provided, with detailed explanation and documentation.
+- **Model-tuning**: finding the best parameters for the model, while avoiding overfitting.
+- **Evaluation**: various evaluation methods such as cross-validation.
+- **Data-preprocessing**: handling of missing and categorical values, one hot encoding and normalization.